openworm/ConnectomeToolbox/docs/Cells.md

 | <a name="mc3V"></a>mc3V   | Marginal cell of the pharynx | [Cook2020](Cook2020_data_graph.md), [Cook2019Herm](Cook2019Herm_data_graph.md) | [WormAtlas](https://www.wormatlas.org/hermaphrodite/pharynx/jump.html?newLink=mainframe.htm&newAnchor=Listofcellsinthepharynx11) |

 #### ![#ffccff](https://via.placeholder.com/15/ffccff/ffccff.png) Intestinal cells

+=== "Generic_GJ"

+    Connections to these cells of type: Generic_GJ

+    No connections of this type found.

+=== "Glutamate"

+    Connections to these cells of type: Glutamate

+    No connections of this type found.

+=== "GABA"

+    Connections to these cells of type: GABA

+    No connections of this type found.

+=== "Acetylcholine"

+    Connections to these cells of type: Acetylcholine

+    ```plotly
+    ---8<-- "./assets/intestinal_cells_Acetylcholine_hist.json"
+    ```

+=== "Generic_CS"

+    Connections to these cells of type: Generic_CS

+    No connections of this type found.

 |                       | 0         | 1                                          | 2                                                                                  |
 |:----------------------|:----------|:-------------------------------------------|:-----------------------------------------------------------------------------------|
 |                       | Notes     | Datasets                                   | Link                                                                               |